soyilai/soyilai/README.md

 <h1>Hi! 👋</h1>
 <h3>I'm Ilai, a full-stack web developer.</h4>

 I live in Xalapa, Veracruz 🇲🇽.
 Fluent in Spanish (primary language) and English.
-I'm available for any work you need.
+I'm available for work.

-With over six years of experience in the JavaScript ecosystem, i'm efficient in writing both backend and frontend apps, while also learning new skills and languages like Go, Rust and C++ *(sometimes i do some low-level stuff!)*
+With over six years of experience in the JavaScript ecosystem, I'm efficient in writing both backend and frontend apps, while also learning new skills and languages like Go and C++ *(sometimes I do some cool low-level stuff)*

-I have experience in lots of technologies and continue learning next-gen frameworks. *Too many to mention here!*
+I have experience in lots of web technologies, *too many to mention here!*

 **📫 Contact:**
 * Discord: `@soyilai`